skamalj/guides/APIGEE_ENGG_Guide.md

   </Response>
 ```

-Use conditions when raising faults using Raisefault
+* Use conditions when raising faults using Raisefault
-Can be raised either in proxy endpoint or target endpoint
+* This policy Can be raised either in proxy endpoint or target endpoint

 ## FaultRules